-3 Tips for the farmers market from chef Alice Waters
+3 Tips for the Farmers Market from Chef Alice Waters

 Alice Waters is the original California cuisine chef and owner of Berkeley, California restaurant Chez Panisse.
 She’s a huge supporter of locally-grown, organic food for over 40 years.
 In this NY Times video, Alice gives us tips for the farmer’s market.
 Here they are: